CSC3022F-WNGJIA001/ML-A02/README.md

                     -gamma g: discount factor, 0.8 by default

-                    -eta l: learning rate, decaying learning rate if not given
+                    -learning l: learning rate, decaying learning rate if not given

                     -epochs e: number of epochs the agent will learn for, 500 by default